chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 * `breakpoint` - sets a breakpoint used by shef
 * `ruby_block` - executes a block of Ruby code, not the same as the ruby script provider

+.notes A ruby block can be used to promote execution from the compile phase into the "execution" phase.
+Between these two, students will see (and use) `ruby_block` most often.

+# Running Chef

+If we did kick off a Chef run (enter the execution phase), then all the resources entered to this point would be configured as we wrote them.

+Many of the resource examples we used are incomplete - we do not have source files for some of the templates and cookbook_files.

+Chef will halt execution when it encounters an unhandled exception.

+.notes the `shef` command to enter the execution phase is `run-chef`.

 # Summary